 Use the compass For navigation between waypoints the built-in navigation screen works best.
-It shows current location and the destination together with distance and bearing to that destination.
-A simple compass face with an orange arrow pointing you in the right direction will guide you to the next waypoint.
-For people who love the dedicated search compass in iGeocacher, a transfer of the destination to iGeocacher is provided.
-Use an external map In some circumstances (e.g. in a town or when a lot of small rivers are present) it is better to see the next waypoint on an external map application.
-This can be the standard Apple map app or one of the alternative maps (e.g. Google maps, OpenMaps).

-you've preloaded them with the necessary map information when you still had internet access!
+It shows the distance and bearing to the destination.
+A simple compass face with an arrow pointing you in the right direction will guide you to the next waypoint.

+Use an external map In some circumstances (e.g. in a town or when a lot of small rivers are present) it is better to see the next waypoint on a map.
+This can be the standard Google map app or one of the alternative maps (e.g. Google maps, Maps.me,...).
+When internet access is restricted one of the offline Map apps can be convenient.
+Don't forget to preload them with the necessary map information when you still had internet access!
+Internal waypoint overview map GCBuddy also contains a map view in order to show all waypoints on an internal Google Maps powered map.
+Click the map icon in the waypoints screen.
+Coloured icons show the visited and still unvisited waypoints.

-"Shake to see description"
+Taking photo's

-A shortcut to read the cache description In many screens you wish you had printed that cache description so you could look at it without leaving the screen!
-The unique "Shake to see the description" feature in GCBuddy will present the cache description to you in many screens like clues, waypoints etc. Simple shake your iPhone to Show / Hide the description!
-Taking photo's Document the waypoint info In some cases you absolutely want to be sure you caught all information from a waypoint.
+Document the waypoint info

+In some cases you absolutely want to be sure you caught all information from a waypoint.
 A built in camera can be used to store high resolution photo's from the things found on a specific waypoint.

-Looking back

-Each photo taken from GCBuddy is added to a

-list of photo's you can investigate later.

-Zooming and panning is supported so you can read that small detail you missed earlier!
+Looking back Each photo taken from GCBuddy is added to a list of photo's you can investigate later.
+Ultra-deep zooming and panning is supported so you can read that small detail you missed earlier!
+The overview window shows all pictures taken sorted by each waypoint and other pictures taken along the way.

-Each photo is also tagged with its geo location.

-Using the photo's latitude/longitude the waypoint name of the waypoint where that photo was captured can be determined and shown in the photo list so looking back is

-easy.

-A copy in the camera roll Also during navigation to a waypoint some snapshots may be taken of beautiful places or other interesting things.
+A copy in the camera roll When walking towards a waypoint some snapshots may be taken of beautiful places or other interesting things.
 All pictures taken from within the app are also copied to the camera roll so they can easily be retrieved from your phone.
 These copies are still available after removal of the geocache entry from the list.

-08-05-10 12:22

-08-05-10 10:58

-08-05-10 10:20

-07-05-10 16:53

-07-05-10 15:41

 Finally, the cache location

 The final waypoint

 The cache location is 'just another waypoint' although typically the last one you will visit.
 So all features available for finding a waypoint are also present for the cache location itself.

-Mark the cache found Each time you arrive at a waypoint with the navigation screen active, that waypoint is automatically marked as visited (you can manually control that also).
-Same for the cache.
-Arriving at the cache location marks it as found and the current date is automatically remembered in the 'last activity date'.
+Mark the cache found

+Each time you arrive at a waypoint with the waypoint details screen active, that waypoint will be marked as visited (you can manually control that also).
+For the cache this is somewhat different, you first have to find the hidden cache so here you specify whether you have found it or not manually.
 The status and date is shown in the main cache list.
 Write some notes The Notes section can be used at any time to write something about the cache.
 It is an extra memo field to jot down anything you might want to remember for this cache.
 You can also use it to remember the text you might want to add to the log once you have completed this cache.